 Registration for a course that has a time overlap with any portion of the dedicated class time of another course is NOT permitted.
 This includes an overlap with lecture capture courses.

 University policy allows students to enroll in a maximum of 17 credit hours per fall and spring term, and a maximum of 14 credit hours per summer term (14 credit hours for summer A, B, C, and D combined).
-CBA fully supports this policy.
+The College of Business fully supports this policy.
 Exceptions to this University policy are rare.
-CBA will consider exceptions to the University academic load policy only when a student meets the following minimum criteria:
+The College of Business will consider exceptions to the University academic load policy only when a student meets the following minimum criteria:

 - Documented extenuating circumstances

-- Major, CBA, and UCF GPA are each at minimum of 3.0
+- Major, College of Business and UCF GPA are each at a minimum of 3.0

 - Academic history of strong performance when taking a 15 credit hour load at UCF

-Please note that work-related time conflicts, personal schedule conflicts, financial constraints, etc. are not appropriate reasons for requesting an exception to University and CBA registration policies.
+Please note that work-related time conflicts, personal schedule conflicts, financial constraints, etc. are not appropriate reasons for requesting an exception to University and College of Business registration policies.

 UCF Academic Probation